Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 > 💡 In DCS, only Mode 4 (either A or B) is effective and can be used for
 > interrogation.

-The other four digits are used to set the IFF code to interrogate for Modes 1 to 3.
+The other four digits are used to set the IFF code to interrogate for Mode 1 to 3.

-The buttons below and above the display are used to decrement and increment the corresponding setting respectively.
+The buttons below and above the display are used to decrement and increment the corresponding setting, respectively.

 ### Challenge Lamp